Find and identify asbestos for employers who own their premises

 However, building materials may have been stockpiled, stored or recycled and used in the construction of buildings after the bans came into place.
 This means there is still a chance that asbestos-containing materials may be in buildings constructed after the mid-1980s.

-Of course, any refurbishment or extensions to an original building before the mid-1980s may have used asbestos-containing materials.
+In addition, any refurbishment or extensions to an original building before the mid-1980s may have used asbestos-containing materials.
 Just because the original parts of the building do not contain asbestos, you should not assume that additions do not.

 Identify what materials were used in constructing the building